thanhtantran/orangepi4A/kernels/README.md

 These kernerls can be used with official `jammy` image v1.0.4

 ## Update #1
-Packages have been updated to resolve bluetoth connectivity issue with mouse / keyboards because of the absence of `UHID` module
+Packages have been updated to resolve bluetoth connectivity issue with mouse / keyboards because of the absence of `UHID` module.
+Details here https://github.com/defencedog/orangepi4A/blob/main/Bluetooth%20Mouse%20Not%20Working%20Solved.md